This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A wrist sprain happens when one or more ligaments in your wrist stretch or tear.
 Ligaments are tough tissues that connect bones and keep them in place, and support your joints.

 Return to the emergency department if:

-- You have new trouble moving and using your hands, fingers, or wrist.
+- You have new trouble moving your hands, fingers, or wrist.

 - Your symptoms get worse.

 - You have pain and swelling for more than 48 hours.

 - You have questions or concerns about your condition or care.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Read the labels of all other medicines you are using to see if they also contain acetaminophen, or ask your doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.
 Do not use more than 4 grams (4,000 milligrams) total of acetaminophen in one day.